NVX-CoV2705 Vaccine for COVID-19

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on immunosuppressants or certain immune-modifying drugs, you may need to stop them 90 days before joining the study.

-Is the NVX-CoV2705 Vaccine safe for humans?
+Is there any evidence suggesting that the NVX-CoV2705 vaccine is likely to be safe for humans?

 Adults over 18 who have had at least 3 doses of an approved COVID-19 vaccine, with the last dose given more than 6 months ago.
 They must be medically stable and not involved in other research that could affect results.
 Women able to have children must avoid pregnancy or use contraception during the study.